ryan-pickert/sequ/README.md

 Notes:
 - A sequence MUST be generated before starting it.
 Generating a new sequence while it is playing will have no effect until you restart it.
-- All other parameters (including MIDI device and channel) must also be set before the sequence is started except for BPM.
+- All other parameters (including MIDI device and channel) must also be set before the sequence is started.
 - You can click on a step to activate/deactivate it.
 - Switch between different tracks by using the 'current track' slider.
 - Clicking the 'cycle' button will set the sequence to activate random steps every cycle.